sph-mn/sph-sc-lib/readme.md

 the default type is unsigned 64 bit.

-if you would like to use multiple sets with different integer sizes at the same time, you might have to create a derivative of the imht-set.sc file with modified identifiers.
+if you would like to use multiple sets with different integer sizes at the same time, include the source file multiple times with imht_set_key_t set to different values before inclusion.

 ### memory usagec
 ```